 How do I become a Medical Scientist?

-Medical scientists work in healthcare, usually in hospital pathology laboratories, and are involved in the analysis of patient samples in order to detect disease and to monitor the effectiveness of any treatment prescribed by clinicians.
+Medical Scientists work in healthcare, usually in hospital laboratories and work in a service used by the entire population at some stage of their lives.
+They are involved in the analysis of patient samples in order to diagnose disease and inform treatment options as well as ongoing monitoring of the patient’s condition.
 It has been estimated that 70% of diagnoses by clinicians are made as a result of tests carried out by laboratory services.

-There are a number of clinical services that underpin laboratory medicine.
-These include Cellular Pathology, Clinical Biochemistry, Haematology, Immunology, Medical Microbiology, Molecular Diagnostics, POCT, Transfusion and Transplantation Science and Virology.
+The clinical services that underpin laboratory medicine include Cellular Pathology, Clinical Biochemistry, Haematology, Medical Microbiology and Virology, Transfusion and Transplantation Science, Immunology, Molecular Diagnostics and Point of Care Testing.

 Career progression